 The Group pays close attention to the environmental impact of its products and tries to ensure that its production partners comply with environmental regulations.
-The foundries with which the Group works and the subcontractors responsible for product testing have been ISO 14001 certified (a standard mainly recognized at the international level for environmental management systems) and the majority of subcontractors responsible for assembling its products are certified as well.
-The execution of a contract extension (the Technical Supplier Agreement) that defines, in detail, the Company's expectations in technical terms, in quality, and environmentally, is also requested from the various subcontractors.
+The foundries in which the Group's products are manufactured and the subcontractors responsible for product testing and assembly have all been ISO 14001 certified (a standard mainly recognized at the international level for environmental management systems).
+This certification is part of the criteria required in contract extensions (the Technical Supplier Agreement), a document that defines, in detail, the Company's expectations in technical terms, in quality, and environmentally.